What kind of writing do I edit?

 We are a group of independent professional editors and proofreaders.

-Our editors are all members of the CIEP and offer a wide range of freelance editing services.
+Our editors are all members of the CIEP and we offer a wide range of freelance editing services.

 I once was a teacher.